HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 How Fast Does English Ivy Grow?

-English Ivy will grow quickly if the light levels are quite bright, things slow down in the cold months of the year or if you have found a darker area of your home for it to live.
+English Ivy will grow quickly if the light levels are quite bright, things slow down in the cold months of the year or if you have found a darker area of your home for it to live in.

 Young plants will take a year or two before they're established, but after that point, several feet of growth a year is fairly typical.